PETra: A Multilingual Corpus of Pragmatic Explicitation in Translation: Experiment Settings

 \paragraph{Uncertainty Sampling (5 iterations).} After coverage stabilizes, we switch to uncertainty-driven sampling by selecting instances with posterior probabilities closest to 0.5 for the positive label.

 \paragraph{Annotation and Iteration.} Queried samples are manually annotated using the pragmatic explicitation schema (\S\ref{annotation_design}), merged with existing labels, and used to re-train the model.
-We run 13 AL cycles (L13): 8 combined-query rounds (100 samples each) followed by 5 uncertainty-only rounds (50 samples each).
+We run 13 AL cycles in two phases.
+In the first phase (L1–L8), combined querying (100 samples per cycle) maximizes coverage of the explicitation space.
+We switch to uncertainty-only sampling for the second phase (L9–L13; 50 samples per cycle) once diversity-based strategies yield diminishing returns.
+Finally, we construct an extended training set (L14) by adding 1,000 manually annotated instances from the German and Spanish pools, as these provide a more diverse range of explicitation types (\autoref{tab:corpus_stats}), strengthening generalization to rarer categories before cross-lingual transfer.